San Antonio Law Firm Accused of Barratry

 - With new laws on the state’s books regarding the act of barratry less than a year old, Texas is already seeing some sparks fly.

-- Two prominent San Antonio firms will actually meet in court over the matter with an plaintiffs claiming they were victims of barratry by a local law firm.
+- Two prominent San Antonio firms will actually meet in court over the matter of plaintiffs claiming they were victims of barratry by a San Antonio law firm.

 - The law promises a $10,000 collection plus legal fees and other damages to any victim who successfully proves they were illegally solicited.

 A Former Coworker Sues San Antonio Law Firm

 - One of the plaintiffs in the suit, Debbie Suarez, actually worked for the defendant’s law firm.

 - The former employee claims she was asked by the managing attorney to go solicit a client.

 - Another victim claims that, after she was in a car accident, the mechanic at her body shop advised her to contact the same firm.

 - For their part, the accused firm is claiming innocence.
 They point to the hundreds of thousands of dollars they spent on advertising and an otherwise spotless legal career.

 - One angle they are looking to draw attention to is the idea that Ms. Suarez is a disgruntled former employee looking to hurt their reputation and collect an easy check.